 In the discord.js docs, there are type signatures everywhere, such as in properties, parameters, or return values.
 If you do not come from a statically typed language, you may not know what specific notations mean.

 * means any type.
 For example, methods that return

 * mean that they can return anything, and a parameter of type

 * can be anything.

 ? means that the type is nullable.
 You can see it before or after the type (e.g.

 T?).
-What this symbol means is that the value can be of the type
+This symbol means that the value can be of the type

 ?string since a member may or may not have a nickname.